 It’s important to Y2Y to protect both the people we love and Idaho’s wildlife, an integral piece of the state’s economy and cultural identity.

-“This is an opportunity to make Idaho’s roads safer not only for drivers but wildlife, too, all while preserving our state’s economic and cultural heritage.
-Let’s make our roads safer, together.”— Kim Trotter, U.S. Program Director
+“This is an opportunity to make Idaho’s roads safer not only for drivers but wildlife, too, all while preserving the state’s economic and cultural heritage.
+Let’s make our roads safer, together.”— Jessie Grossman, U.S. Program Manager

 We continue to work with local partners to identify: